johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

   shown on the photo in [this
   article](http://coppershade.org/articles/More!/Topics/Correct_Amiga_Aspect_Ratio/)).[^pal-aspect]

-[^true-pal-aspect-ratio]: Yes, I'm aware that the pixels are not completely square in PAL when the Amiga is hooked up to a TV, and the ["real PAL pixel aspect ratio"](https://eab.abime.net/showthread.php?t=50015) is not quite 1:1, but a tiny bit off vertically.
-The thing is, people adjusted their screen sizes with the stretch controls on their monitors to taste anyway (hopefully to the correct 1:1 ratio!), so this is largely irrelevant.
+[^true-pal-aspect-ratio]: Yes, I'm aware that the pixels are not completely square in PAL when the Amiga is hooked up to a TV, and the ["real PAL pixel aspect ratio"](https://eab.abime.net/showthread.php?t=50015) is not quite 1:1, but a tiny bit off.
+The thing is, people adjusted their screens with the stretch controls on their monitors to taste anyway (hopefully to the correct 1:1 ratio!), so this is largely irrelevant.
 Plus it's much better to emulate square pixels for practical reasons.

-[^pal-aspect]: It's easy to derive this from the ratios: 4:3 display aspect ratio can be rewritten as 16:12, and the [store aspect ratio](https://en.wikipedia.org/wiki/Aspect_ratio_(image)#Distinctions) of 320:256 = 5:4 as 15:12.
+[^pal-aspect]: It's easy to derive this from the ratios: 4:3 display aspect ratio can be rewritten as 16:12, and the [storage aspect ratio](https://en.wikipedia.org/wiki/Aspect_ratio_(image)#Distinctions) of 320:256 = 5:4 as 15:12.
 Because the vertical ratios are identical, the image fills the screen vertically.
 However, the display is 16 units wide while the